xcsp3team/pycsp3/README.md

 <h1 align="center"> PyCSP3 v2.2 (December 10, 2023) </h1>

-**WARNING.** <small">Currently, the site pycsp.org is not available.
+**WARNING.** <small>Currently, the site pycsp.org is not available.
 This is due to a payment problem, and as we follow soviet-like procedures here in France (most of the time, we must use purchase orders), this may take some time.
 For the same reason, I have decided to limit my missions, as with CNRS, each mission requires a couple of hours for just filling forms.
 I agree that our working environment is not professional.</small>